holochain-community-resources/identity-demo/README.md

 ## Want to do it yourself?

 This repository is a helper aggregation of both hApps, with executable files included and lots of customization options omitted.
-Remember that Holo is

 If you want to recreate the same setup from scratch on your machine, you can do the following: